 It can benefit your employees

 If individual consultants have employees or assistants, it makes it even more important to have insurance.
-Imagine your assistant meets with an accident while at work and suffers harm, then you as an employer could be liable to pay for the damages.
+Imagine your assistant meets with an Any Unforeseen and unanticipated event is considered an accident.
+More while at work and suffers harm, then you as an employer could be liable to pay for the damages.
 But having insurance can cover your expenses.